 | Outer North/West | Enfield, Harrow, Hillingdon | £5,500-£7,500 | Suburban, good installer access |

-The price gap between central and outer London narrows when you move to timber or aluminium frames.
-Central London’s premium is most pronounced for standard uPVC installations.
-The logistical overhead (parking, access, congestion charges) represents a larger share of the total job cost.
+The price gap between central and outer London narrows significantly when you move to timber or aluminium frames.
+Central London’s premium is most pronounced for standard uPVC installations where the logistical overhead (parking, access, congestion charges) represents a larger proportion of the total job cost.
 For a £12,000 timber sash installation, the same logistics add a smaller percentage.

-Outer London boroughs like Bromley, Croydon, and Havering benefit from nearby Kent- and Essex-based installers.
-These firms have lower overheads than central London companies but serve the capital’s outer ring.
-Their pricing is often only 5-10% above national averages, rather than the 20-35% premium seen in zones 1-2.
+Outer London boroughs like Bromley, Croydon, and Havering benefit from proximity to Kent- and Essex-based installers who have lower overheads than central London firms but serve the capital’s outer ring.
+This creates competitive pricing that’s often only 5-10% above national averages rather than the much larger premium seen in zones 1-2.

 Government Grants in London